How I build a chatbot for my portfolio website with Next.js 15, Vercel AI SDK, and GPT-4o-mini

 - AI Model: Swap GPT-4o-mini for another model via

-. - Data: Feed your chatbot custom content (I used JSON and Firebase for portfolio data).
+@ai-sdk/openai. - Data: Feed your chatbot custom content (I used JSON and Firebase for portfolio data).

 - Animations: Add more Framer Motion effects to the chat window.